dareumHJ/sluggym/docs/TEAM-WORKING-AGREEMENT.md

 - [ ] At least one teammate has reviewed and approved

 ### User Story Completion Checklist (User-Facing DoD - Added)
-A parent **User Story** is officially considered fully "Done" and counted toward team velocity only when it meets the following criteria[cite: 4, 5]:
+A parent **User Story** is officially considered fully "Done" and counted toward team velocity only when it meets the following criteria:
 - [ ] All underlying sub-tasks and PRs associated with the story are 100% Done.
-- [ ] **Scenario-Based Validation**: The user story can be successfully executed and verified end-to-end through its real-world user interaction scenarios[cite: 4].
+- [ ] **Scenario-Based Validation**: The user story can be successfully executed and verified end-to-end through its real-world user interaction scenarios.
-- [ ] All defined Acceptance Criteria are met, with objective UI tests properly validating loading, empty, error, and normal states[cite: 4, 5].
+- [ ] All defined Acceptance Criteria are met, with objective UI tests properly validating loading, empty, error, and normal states.
-- [ ] Explicitly inspected, demonstrated via a working environment, and **accepted by the Product Owner (PO)**[cite: 4].
+- [ ] Explicitly inspected, demonstrated via a working environment, and **accepted by the Product Owner (PO)**.
-- [ ] **Immediate Defect Resolution**: Any critical bugs or regressions introduced by this feature are resolved within the active branch prior to the story being signed off[cite: 4].
+- [ ] **Immediate Defect Resolution**: Any critical bugs or regressions introduced by this feature are resolved within the active branch prior to the story being signed off.